 WICHITA, Kan.
 (KSNW) – Wichita police confirmed Friday that Will Robinson, the 39-year-old male QuikTrip security officer, who was critically injured in a shooting on Wednesday night, has passed away.
 The shooting happened in the area of Murdock and Broadway.

-Will Robinson’s father, Donnie Robinson said his son loved his job, “How do you like your job at QT?
-He said he loved it because he get to help people, talk to people, be around the homeless, and he was just a giver,” Donnie said.
+“How do you like your job at QT?
+He said he loved it because he get to help people, talk to people, be around the homeless, and he was just a giver,” said Donnie Robinson, Will Robinson’s father.

 On Friday morning, Wichita police announced that they arrested 41-year-old Laroy West of Wichita on suspicion of attempted first-degree murder and criminal possession of a firearm stemming from the Quik Trip shooting.